 In 2007, Brian was the CEO and founder of Crowd Fusion.
 Crowd Fusion's cloud-native content management system served web sites and mobile applications for TMZ, MySpace, Best Buy's Tecca, Warner Bros and The Daily.
 He was an early investor and former chairman of the comic book publishing company ComicMix.

-Brian currently splits his time between NYC and SF, bringing back Meet The Makers while exploring ideas for another startup.
+Brian currently splits his time between NYC and SF, working on Secret Project X.